odnh/gnn-routing/README.md

 ### Requirements:

-Relies on stable-baselines.
-A vagrant box can be set up using the Vagrantfile.
+Based on stable-baselines and using graph_nets for GNN bits and pieces.
-To set up on a linux machine, look at the `bootstrap.sh` file.
+To set up on a linux (Ubuntu) machine from scratch, run the `bootstrap.sh` file.

 To setup python env, `env.yml` can be used with `conda env -f env.yml`